dmitribodiu/90-days-challenge/architecture.md

 ## Composable design
 The goal of any system design is to be able to satisfy `all use cases`.
 The word all in the previous sentence really means all:
     + present
     + future
     + known
     + unknown
 Nothing less will do.
-If you fail to pass that bar, then at some point in the future, when the requirements change, your design will have to change which is a `sign of a bad design`.
+If you fail to pass that bar, then at some point in the future, when the requirements change, your design will have to change which is a `sign of a bad design` (architecture should remain constant)

 1. Core use cases
     The core use cases represent the essence of the business of the system.
     Most systems have as few as two or three core use cases, and the number seldom exceeds six.
     1. Finding the core use cases
         A  core use case will almost always be some kind of an abstraction of other use cases, and it may even require a new term or name to differentiate it from the rest.
-        The whole point of requirements analysis is to recognize the `core` use cases
+The whole point of requirements analysis is to `recognize the core use cases` in customer requirements.

 2. The Architect's mission
     Your mission as an architect is to identify the smallest set of components that